yam-ai/yamas/README.md

 ## Specification of mock responses

 The mock responses and the rules of selecting them are specified in a JSON file, which is given on the command line.
-A sample specificiation is given as follows:
+A sample specification is given as follows:

 ```json
 {